 In the double-entry bookkeeping system, you’ll record two entries for each transaction: a debit (Dr) and a credit (Cr).
 Debits and credits are recorded as journal entries in the ledger.
 The debit is usually recorded first (on the left), followed by the credit (on the right).

 A debit doesn’t necessarily mean cash is flowing out; likewise, a credit isn’t necessarily money you’ve earned.
 The type of account defines whether a transaction either debits or credits that account.

-It’s crucial that each debit and credit transaction be recorded correctly and in the right account.
-Otherwise, your account balances won’t match, and you won’t be able to close your books.
+It’s crucial that each debit and credit transaction is recorded correctly and in the right account.
+Otherwise, your account balances won’t match and you won’t be able to close your books.

 |Account type||Debit recorded for . . .||Credit recorded for . . .|

 To record a transaction, first determine the accounts that will be debited and credited.
-For example, imagine you’ve just purchased a new point-of-sale system for your retail business.
-You paid for the $2,000 system in cash.
+For example, imagine that you’ve just purchased a new point-of-sale system for your retail business.
+You paid for the system, which cost $2,000, in cash.

-The transaction will affect two accounts: cash (an asset account) and equipment (also an asset account).
-Because you’re decreasing your cash and increasing your equipment, you would record a $2,000 debit (on the left) in for the equipment account and a $2,000 credit for the cash account (on the right).
+The transaction will affect two accounts: cash (an asset account) and equipment (also an asset).
+Because you’re decreasing your cash and increasing your equipment, you would record a $2,000 debit (on the left) for the equipment account and a $2,000 credit for the cash account (on the right).